Joshua-Miles/flatiron-program-learning-goals/README.md

   - Send authentication tokens to the server using an `Authorization` header with `fetch`
   - Use a `before_action` hook to check for authentication

 - React Hooks
   - use `useState` to create stateful functional components
   - use `useEffect` as if it were `componentDidMount`
   - Create a custom hook which relies on built in hooks

-#### Node.js Variant

-- Realtime Applications with Node.js
-  - Explain the purpose of WebSockets
-  - Respond to `wss` requests with socket io
-  - Sync data between multiple clients

-- Authentication with Node.js
-  - Add secure passwords to a user model
-  - Save authentication tokens in the browser using `localStorage`
-  - Send authentication tokens to the server using an `Authorization` header with `socket.io-client`
-  - Extract the `authorization` header from a socket connection

 #### Redux